tehRyley/CIS171-RyleyGreen/24.7AnimationLinkedList/README.md

 # Exercise 24.7 Animation: linked list

-A working GUI for searching, inserting, and deleting values in a list; additional functionality through the abiulity to insert at specific index.
+A working GUI for searching, inserting, and deleting values in a list; additional functionality through the ability to insert at specific index.

 ## Example Output